TickyWill/BiblioMeter/README.md

 Python application for bibliometric purpose based on analysis of publications metadata extracted from databases such as Scopus and WoS.

 ## Installation
-Run the following command to get a depository clone:
+Run the following command to get a repository clone:
 ```
 git clone https://github.com/TickyWill/BiblioMeter.git
 ```